 This post was originally published several years ago but continues to be one of our most popular.
-If you’re looking for simple, effective strategies to get organized, start here!
+Start here if you’re looking for simple, effective strategies to get organized!

 Sometimes it isn’t so much about starting with this pile here or that pile over there but more a matter of introducing a few daily organizational habits to help keep the clutter and chaos from becoming more than you can manage.

 Here are 10 things you can do today to help you stay organized.

 Often chaos ensues because we are trying to juggle too many things in our brains.
 We can’t focus on any one thing because we are trying to remember everything, apply bullet journaling shorthand to simplify our notes.
 It’s exhausting, to say the least.

 Grab yourself a notebook and just start brain-dumping all that needs to be done.
 Be very detailed with this list because the more steps you list out, the less you have to try and remember.
 It makes a huge difference to your mental clutter, even if you aren’t able to get everything crossed off that list in one day.
 Tablet for taking notes will be a useful thing for everyone.
 It can be very fast to take notes when you need it.

 2. Update your family calendar.